halostatue-archive/rubypython/README.markdown

-# rubypython
+# RubyPython

 * htp://rubypython.rubyforge.org

 ## DESCRIPTION:

 RubyPython is a bridge between the Ruby and Python interpreters.
-It embeds a running Python interpreter in the applications process using FFI and provides a means for wrapping and converting Python objects.
+It embeds a running Python interpreter in the application's process using FFI and provides a means for wrapping and converting Python objects.

 ## FEATURES/PROBLEMS:

-Features:
+### Features

 * Can handle simple conversion of Python builtin types to Ruby builtin types and vice versa
 * Can import Python modules